Compare and RecycleSanta hat

 The World Health Organisation (WHO) recommends that children under the age of two should have absolutely no screen time, while children aged two to four should have no more than one hour of screen time per day.
 For children up to the age of 16, experts recommend no more than two hours of recreational screen time per day, but our survey reveals children in the UK are far exceeding those limits.

-According to our research, in 2025, the average child spends an average of 6 hours and 22 minutes on screens daily - and this pattern is consistent throughout all age groups:
+According to our research, in 2025, the average child spends 6 hours and 22 minutes on screens daily - and this pattern is consistent throughout all age groups:

 While children under four are logging the most daily screen time, they are the most likely to have fully supervised screen time on devices.
 Over one in six (16%) parents of children under four say their children don’t have any unsupervised screen time, compared to the national average of 13%.